Vaesea/ST-An-Old-Adventure/README.md

 Some files are not CC-BY-SA 4.0.
 Check the files for more information. (if it's a song, check it's .music file)

+the tileset file is a copy of snow covering but changed to be the tiles for this add-on.

+sorry eauix

 ## THERE ARE SPOILERS IN THIS README.
 Somehow, Nolok has accidentally reverted the world to an older version, and Tux woke up in this new world!